russellrosario/JavaScripter/content/basics/cs.md

 var str = "The best things in life are free";
 var reg = new RegExp("e");
 var res = reg.exec(str);
+console.log(res) // expected output: ["e", index: 2, input: "The best things in life are free", groups: undefined]
 ```

 str.replace(str1,str2)
 ```
 var p = 'The quick brown fox jumped over the lazy dog.
 If the dog reacted, was it really lazy?';
 var reg = /dog/gi;
+p.replace(reg,'cat')
+console.log(res) // expected output: "The quick brown fox jumped over the lazy cat.
+If the cat reacted, was it really lazy?"
 ```

 str.search(reg)